sadityakumar9211/nextjs-nft-marketplace/README.md

 yarn
 ```

+**Note:** If you locally want to run this repository, you have to follow the **Quickstart** and **Deployment** sections of all three repositories of this project.
+Also make sure that all three repositories are in the same directory when you clone them.   \\

 ### Optional Gitpod

 If you can't or don't want to run and install locally, you can work with this repo in Gitpod.
 If you do this, you can skip the `clone this repo` part.